Your Trading Plan is ESSENTIAL to your success as a trader. Failure to implement a trading plan is the number one reason I see traders fail.

 - Backup computer and any changes made to my charting software

 The markets are always changing and presenting new opportunities as well as challenges.
-Even after 14 years, I learn something new almost everyday.
+Even after 15 years, I still learn new things and am constantly trying to improve.

 Remaining focused on why you started trading in the first place is important.
 Don’t ever lose sight of your goals.
 Your new trading plan is your tool to constantly evaluate your behavior allowing you to grow into a successful trader.